aayushsss1/aayushsss1/README.md

 Hey there! 👋

-I'm a Computer Science graduate student at the University at Buffalo, passionate about Machine Learning and Cloud Computing
+I'm a Computer Science graduate student at the University at Buffalo, passionate MLOps and Distributed Systems.

 Here you'll find some of my projects and contributions!